 The Superintendent of Tax Administration (SUNAT) is responsible for the administration of tax and customs.

 8.1 Tax considerations in Peru

 The Peruvian fiscal year is the calendar year, running from January to December.

-If your company is in not yet operational in Peru, you have the right to recover the VAT (known as IGV in Peru).
-To qualify, you must meet these requirements:
+If your company is in not yet operational in Peru, you can recover VAT (known as IGV in Peru).
+To qualify, you must:

-- at least 2 years of pre-operative stage
+- be at least 2 years at pre-operative stage

 - have an agreement with the government